 It’s common for people to either rush into a flurry of activity or be like a rabbit caught in headlights when they get made redundant.
 Avoid either fate by keeping calm and making a list of all of the things you need to arrange in the months ahead.
-Legal and financial arrangements, outplacement support, networking meetings and so on.
+Legal and financial arrangements, outplacement support, talking to your contacts, sharing your new contact details and so on.

 It’s easy to take your redundancy personally and to feel aggrieved either by the decision or by the process leading up to it.
 However, if you do choose to challenge the redundancy be careful to focus on facts and policies, not on personalities.
 Similarly, when talking to prospective employers about your redundancy, present it as having been a tough business decision and don’t criticise particular individuals.